-A focused discussion on the trainee's recent entries in a patient's notes to explore clinical thinking and management.
-This will assess the trainee's judgement as well as knowledge.
+CBDs capture focused discussion on the trainee's management of a patient and recent entries in a patient's notes to explore clinical thinking and management.
+Although clinical knowledge will inevitably be assessed, the more important aim is to assess the trainee's judgement.